-This necessitates a variety of investments aimed at meeting the needs and interests of individual beneficiaries.
-These can include real property, motor vehicles and investments such as personal superannuation accounts which are held outside the Public Trustee Common Funds.
-However, the bulk of client assets are managed through the Public Trustee Common Funds.
+This necessitates a variety of investments, aimed at meeting the needs and interests of individual beneficiaries.
+The bulk of client assets are managed through the Public Trustee Common Funds.
+However there are a number of clients with existing assets such as real property, motor vehicles, and investments such as personal superannuation accounts that are managed by the Public Trustee outside the Public Trustee Common Funds.